 Vanity numbers are designed to be memorable for users.
-Some vanity numbers use repetitious numerals to be memorable, such as 1-800-777-7777.
-Often the digits will correspond to spell out words on a phone keypad such as 1-800-FLOWERS.
+Some vanity numbers use repetitious numerals to be memorable, such as 1-877-333-3333.
+More often, the digits will correspond to spell out words on a phone keypad such as 1-800-FLOWERS.

 800 prefix numbers

-When you purchase a number that has an 800 area code, you’re ensuring that callers are able to call from any phone without incurring fees.
+800 numbers are the quintessential toll free numbers we all know and remember.
+Purchasing a number that has an 800 area code, ensures that callers are able to call you without incurring fees.

 Easy dial numbers

-Numeric patterns make an ‘easy dial number’ more memorable than a standard number.
+Numeric patterns and repetition make an ‘easy dial’ number more memorable than a standard number.
 They’re usually toll free, which also simplifies the memorization.

 National vs. local vanity numbers

-When it comes to selecting a vanity number, there’s a choice between your local area code and a national area code.
+When it comes to customizing your phone number, your two main choices of prefixes are either a local area code or a national area code.
 There are a few basic differences between them.

-Accessibility: a national number is toll-free, which enables anyone to call from any phone.
+Accessibility: a national number is toll-free, which enables anyone to call from any phone, anywhere.
 This welcomes the widest possible customer base to reach your business.

-Branding: a national number might confer a level of scale and stability that appeals to your target audience.
-However, if your business prides itself on being part of the local community, then a local number might make more sense for your brand.
+Branding: a national number confers a level of scale and stability that appeals to your target audience.
+However, if your business prides itself on being a part of the local community, then a local number might make more sense for your brand.

 Location: No matter where your business is located, you can maintain the same national number.
-With a local number, if your business moves to a different area code, it would be less relevant to your customers as it would no longer retain the "local feel" that made it attractive before.
-If your business expands to new locations/offices Ringboost has local number options for you in every area code in the United States.
+If your business moves to a different area code, a local number becomes less relevant to your customers as it loses the "local feel."
+If your business expands to new locations/offices RingBoost has local number options available for you in every area code in the United States.

-Vanity numbers transcend industry boundaries from retail stores to financial advisors.
-Here are some examples from industries that find success with vanity numbers.
+Here are some examples from industries that find success using vanity numbers:

 When it comes to legal practice, people expect a lot of jargon and a lot of stress.
-For those reasons, many law offices turn to vanity numbers in order to put people at ease.
+For those reasons, many law offices turn to vanity numbers to help ease their clients’ experience.
 It’s also a great way to put the value proposition in an immediate way.

 Reliability, accessibility, and reach are all huge assets for a real estate agent.
 Sellers need an agent who is visible in the community, and is able to act fast when opportunities arise.
 Vanity numbers can amplify those traits.

-The practical business benefits of a vanity number are clear.
-A well conceived vanity number is easily learned, shared, and used.
+The practical benefits of a vanity number are clear.
+A well-conceived vanity number is easily learned, shared, and used.

 - Differentiates a business from competitors